nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3.
 The `execute` method of `DeleteCommand` is then called on the object, which returns a `CommandResult` object.

 Step 4.
-This finds the `person` from the list from `model#getFilteredPersonList` by its employee ID which is `1` in this case.
+This finds the `person` from the database by its employee ID which is `1` in this case.
 If there does not exist a `person` object with employee ID of `1`, a `CommandException` will be thrown and a message indicating invalid ID given will be shown.
 If the `person` object exists, then using `model#deletePerson()`, the `person` object is deleted from the `database`.

 Step 5. storage#saveDatabase is then called on the current `database`, updates the database to not contain the deleted `person`.